The Stamford Cone (Swiss Bank Cone)

 “I want people to feel like they are stepping into the centre of a sapphire.”

-The Stamford Cone, completed in 1999, is a four-storey freestanding stained glass sculpture, commissioned from Brian as a site-specific artwork for the Swiss Bank Corporation headquarters and a gateway to the city of Stamford, Connecticut.
-Lit up from within to be a beacon by night, and by day a public sculpture and an environment in itself, the Cone is set in a regenerated park, and at the time of its creation with architects Skidmore, Owings & Merrill it was the largest free-standing glass structures in the world.
-The Cone, whcih developed out of Brian's designs for the unexecuted Center Villa Lobos, is comprised of 861 square feet of mouth-blown stained glass.
+The Stamford Cone, completed in 1999, is a four-storey freestanding sculptural stained glass pavilion, commissioned as a site-specific artwork for the Swiss Bank Corporation's headquarters and a gateway to the city of Stamford, Connecticut.
+Lit up from within to be a beacon by night, and by day a public sculpture and an environment in itself, the Cone is set in a regenerated park and, at the time of its creation with architects Skidmore, Owings & Merrill, it was one of the largest freestanding glass structures in the world.
+The artwork, which developed out of Brian's designs for the unexecuted Center Villa Lobos in São Paulo, consists of 861 square feet of mouth-blown and leaded stained glass.